COVID-19 Information and Resources

 Review an outline of the guidance the Federal Housing Administration (FHA) has provided for borrowers and servicers to implement the forbearance provisions of the CARES Act.

-NEW: Credit Card Debt During Coronavirus: Relief Options and Tips (CFPB)
+Credit Card Debt During Coronavirus: Relief Options and Tips (CFPB)

 Tips on what to ask and what your options may be if you can’t pay your credit card bill because of the Coronavirus pandemic.